How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: System Model

 \section{System Model}

-In this section, we will first describe the queueing model and sleep-wake strategies and then introduce the information freshness and energy metrics.
-Table \ref{tab:Notations} contains most of the notations used in this paper.
-Throughout this paper, we let $F_{X}(u)$ be the cumulative distribution function (CDF) for random variable $X$, $X^{*}(s)$ be the Laplace Stieltjes Transform (LST) of random variable $X$, and $X^{*(k)}(s)$ be the $k^{th}$ derivative of $X^{*}(s)$.
+We will introduce the queueing model in Section \ref{subsec:Queueing-System}.
+We will discuss how the server sleeps and wakes up in Section \ref{subsec:Idling-Schemes} and Section \ref{subsec:Wakeup-Schemes}, respectively.
+We will then provide information freshness and energy consumption metrics in Section \ref{subsec:Information-Freshness-Metrics} and Section \ref{subsec:Energy-Consumption-Rate}.
+Table \ref{tab:Notations} contains most of the notation used in this paper.